SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rarity, how do I know I won't just lose all my progress once I'm in front of Rainbow Dash?"

 "I saw that coming, and I am prepared.
-After you are fully able to say it, I am going to barrow a Rainbow Dash costume from Pinkie.
+After you can fully say it, I am going to barrow a Rainbow Dash costume from Pinkie.
 I will wear the costume, and we can practice you asking me out while I'm dressed liked Rainbow."

 "Oh, my, you thought of everything."